EqualifyEverything/equalify/docs/user/3-interpreting-audit-data-and-dashboards/3-1-exploring-the-dashboard.md

 - **Blockers per URL:** The average number of blockers per page scanned, along with how that average has changed since your last scan.
 - **URLs with Most Blockers:** Ranks your pages by the number of issues found.
 Each URL links to the Detailed View filtered to that page, and includes a separate icon to open the live page itself in a new tab.
 The list is paginated, so you can browse beyond just the top few.
 - **Most Common Blockers:** Identifies the specific types of errors found and their frequency.
 Also paginated.
 - **Detailed view:** Toggle to the Detailed View to access the granular data behind the summary.
-We will cover the specifics of this view in the following page.<br>
+We will cover the specifics of this view in the following page.
+- **Recommendations:** Toggle to the Recommendations view to see your blockers grouped into unique fixes, ranked by how many blockers each fix clears.
+Many blockers are the same piece of code repeated across a site (a header, footer, or template component), so this view is the fastest way to decide what to fix first.
+It is also covered on the following page.<br>

 <img src="https://github.com/EqualifyEverything/equalify-docs/blob/1c69050655a9a9c15fdc750c5474e9b701645f7b/user/User%20Guide%20Images/Sec%203_Dashboard%20Audit%20Report%20Summary.png" alt="Audit Report Summary View displaying 138 Blockers Found, a chart showing 12 of 14 URLs (85.7%) have blockers, 1 days since last scanned, and lists of URLs with Most Blockers and Most Common Blockers." width="500"/>